 Red wolves are the most endangered of all the species of wolf.
 These wolves are social animals who live in packs and were once found throughout most of the eastern United States.
-They are now limited to northeastern North Carolina with only about 30 of its species living in the wild today
+They are now limited to northeastern North Carolina, with only about 30 of their species living in the wild today.

 - Status: Critically endangered